-Editors note: Today's article comes to us from Ace POS, a Canadian based point of sale specialist.
+Editors note: This article comes to us from Ace POS, a Canadian based point of sale specialist.

 New start-ups and small businesses alike need a Point of Sale system that’s practical and won’t break the bank.
 The best POS systems should do much more than just accept payments and process sales.
 Good point of sale systems designed for retail should include time-saving features such as inventory management, marketing tools, customer tracking, EMV PIN pad integration and accounting management.
 But with hundreds of features possible, where does one start?